veggiespam/ImageLocationScanner/README.md

 # <a name="faq"> FAQ
+* When I use Burp, no issues are displayed
+	- By default, Burp hides the images and this has the side effect of also hiding any alerts detected by this plug-in.
+So, you will need to enable **"Show Images"** in the filtering on the Target tab before you begin your sample testing.
+Then, in the Target &rarr; Issues pane, you will see the privacy exposure alerts raised by Image Location &amp; Privacy Scanner plug-in.
+	- Most likely, images are being hidden by Burp's defaults which also removes any issues detected.
+To view, Go to the *Targets* tab and view the Filters.
+Then, In the *"Filter by MIME type"*, make sure the **Images** checkbox is enabled.
 * Why do I see two sets of Exif_GPS coordinates  (or other tag)
 	- This means the image has been embedded with multiple Exif tags of the same type.
 Thus more than one GPS location can appear.
 The ILS software displays all that are detected.
 * You missed the serial number for Camera Type X
 	- Could be true.
-This information exposure list was built by scanning all tags available as part of MDE.
+This information exposure list was built by mannually scanning all tags available as part of MDE.
 If something new was added, then ILS needs to also account for it.
-File a bug report on GitHub.
+File a bug report [on GitHub](https://github.com/veggiespam/ImageLocationScanner/issues) and I'll update in a future release.
 * Why does it say "City = " with no city listed
 	- It actually says "City = \\0\\0\\0\\0\\0 ..." with maybe 64 nulls.
 	In newer versions ILS, we simply filter out strings that start with a null character.
 We assume someone isn't hiding data there.
 * When I use ZAP, nothing shows up
 	- Before ZAP 2.7.x, you must manually enabled image scanning with: Tools &rarr; Options &rarr; Display &rarr; Process images in the HTTP requests/responses.
-	- If you have images disabled in Global Exclude URL, then the passive image scanner, like ILS, will be unable to see the images and report on privacy issues.
+	- If you have images disabled in Global Exclude URL, then any passive image scanner, like ILS, will be unable to see the images and report on privacy issues.
 	- Note: As of promotion to beta and rollout of 1.0 ILS, ZAP will passively scan images without additional setting changes (as were previously required for 0.4 in ILS/alpha).
-* When I use Burp, nothing shows up
-	- You probably have the display filter set to hide images, uncheck the box on the filter in the Targets tab.

 ## Build Requirements

-* Java 1.6 or newer
+* Java 1.9 or newer
-* Gradle to build
+* Gradle 1.6 or newer to build
 * &dagger; [Burp Extender API](http://portswigger.net/burp/extender/api/burp_extender_api.zip)
   2.1; uses proprietary license
 * &dagger; [MetaData Extractor](https://drewnoakes.com/code/exif/)